djguu/librato-chart-sender/README.md

 ```

 ### Change the api key
+Create a folder named keys on the root directory.

 You need the have the "<file>.key" on your directory with the respective key
 ```
 'mailgun.key' = file with api key to rupeal mailgun